gpatsos/3DEngine/Commodore Plus4/readme.txt

 * you can render bigger model up to ~2800 verts, because of overall reduced code (20% less).
 * Reworked user-interface.
 The parameter-values are typed in directly now.
 * Importants Arrays are dimensioned according to the available memory.
-* Improved render precision, because the face-normals are imported and not calculated any more.
+* Improved render speed but less precision, because the face-normals are imported and not calculated any more.

-Improvements in Version 2.0:
+Improvements in the previous Version 2.0:
 * You can render about 30% bigger models up to ~2500 verts
 * Rendertime is reduced by 60 %
 * Frame color can be alternated with "F" (helps when zooming and positioning the model)
 * Screen memory can be saved in a file with "P"

 How to render your own object (Yape):
- *  Create a 3d-Model in Blender (or other 3d-Programm) with max 25000 verts.
+* Create a 3d-Model in Blender (or other 3d-Programm) with max 2500 verts.
 But stay under 1000 verts at your first tries.
 * Keep the models as simple as possible, convex and avoid too complex faces.
 Ideal are triangles or squares faces.
 * Export your model as OBJ File with "write Normals" Option clicked
 * Convert the OBJ File with converter_p4_Normals.exe (Dotnet-application).
 It outputs two files: vertex.seq and planes.seq
 * Put DRIVE 8 in IEC level/Performance mode, choose a IEC-Folder and put vertex.seq and planes.seq in the IEC folder.
 * Run the 3dengine BASIC-Code (i choose copy&paste from an editor).
 It loads vertex.seq and parses later planes.seq.
- *  Put the emulator in Full Throttle (Yape: Alt+W)
+* Put the emulator in "Full Throttle" mode (Yape: Alt+W)

 New Youtube tutorial (English): https://youtu.be/Zo7tMpFoxLY Watch my channel to see some other models i have renderd with this small BASIC-Engine on other platforms like the Atari ST.